Assumpsit Legal Definition: Everything You Need to Know

 Later into the 14th-century, the court allowed a plaintiff to seek a lawsuit against a defendant who had attempted to cure a horse, but their actions were so negligent that the horse dies as a result.
 This is a case of assumpsit where a party took the responsibility of curing the horse and did not perform.

 If you need help with the assumpsit legal definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.